gitlabhq/omnibus-gitlab/doc/settings/ssl/index.md

 ## Use custom SSL ciphers

-By default, GitLab is using SSL ciphers that are a combination of testing on
+By default, the Linux package [uses SSL ciphers](https://gitlab.com/gitlab-org/omnibus-gitlab/-/blob/0482fb343a4434ba3a2523a7fb576d2bbb2a3f5f/files/gitlab-cookbooks/gitlab/attributes/default.rb#L876) that are a combination of testing on
 <https://gitlab.com> and various best practices contributed by the GitLab community.

 To change the SSL ciphers: